Marc92020/geckOS/README.md

 # geckOS
-an operating system i guess
+a work in progress operating system. geckOS or geckoS or geckos is some operating system i hope it depends if people care about this